anovick1/Blackjack_Novick/README.md

 #### A simple blackjack game vs the computer.

 #### This was my first project for the General Assembly Software Engineering Immersive program.
-I build this project over the course of 5 days.
+I built this project over the course of 5 days.

 ---